Marienberg Fortress: Modern era

 In 1814, Fortress Marienberg passed to the Kingdom of Bavaria.
 The Prussians under Edwin Freiherr von Manteuffel bombarded the fortress from the south in 1866 during the Austro-Prussian War.
 Marienberg lost its official status as "fortress" in 1867.
 During the Franco-Prussian War of 1870/71 it was used as a garrison and prison camp.
 Due to disuse, by 1900 the fortress had fallen into disrepair.

-From 1914-18, during World War I, the fortress served as barracks for artillery.
-During the German revolution revolutionaries seized control of the fortress in 1918 but it was retaken by government troops.
+From 1914 to 1918, during World War I, the fortress served as barracks for artillery.
+During the German revolution, revolutionaries seized control of the fortress in 1918 but it was retaken by government troops.
 After the war, the Fürstenbau served as a barracks for the Landespolizei (state police), as a military depot and as an emergency accommodation (100 apartments).
-In 1935, the Bavarian Administration of State-Owned Palaces, Gardens and Lakes became the owner of the fortress and began the restoration of the castle.
+In 1935, the Bavarian Administration of State-Owned Palaces, Gardens and Lakes became the owner of the fortress and began its restoration.

 Towards the end of World War II, the Echterbastei served as a medical depot and then as a depository of cultural treasures.
 During the bombing of Würzburg by the Royal Air Force on 16 March 1945, significant parts of the fortress were destroyed by fire caused by incendiary bombs.
 Reconstruction commenced after 1950 and was finished only in 1990.

 Architecture

 Given the repeated destruction of the fortress' structures over the centuries, most recently and significantly in the bombing of 1945, many of the edifices visible today have been reconstructed to a lesser or greater extent.
-References in the following to a specific period thus do not necessarily imply that the substance of the extant structure dates to that period -- it may have been rebuilt in the period's style.
+References in the following to a specific period thus do not necessarily imply that the substance of the extant structure dates to that period—it may have been rebuilt in the period's style.

 Inner court

 The inner court features the free-standing Romanesque 13th century Bergfried (keep), the Renaissance well house from 1603 and the Marienkirche (or St Mary's Church).
-The Bergfried was originally known as Mittlerer Turm or Wartturm, the actual keep of the fortress was the predecessor of today's Kilianstum.
+The Bergfried was originally known as Mittlerer Turm or Wartturm; the actual keep of the fortress was the predecessor of today's Kilianstum.
 The church's foundations go back to the 8th century, but the structure has seen repeated alterations over the centuries.
 While the basic form of two cylinders placed on top of each other remains, the building's proportions were changed in the 13th century and the size of the windows increased.
 The domed roof and the Echterchor were added by Bishop Echter.
 The interior also mostly dates to his reign, and reflects the Renaissance style with first indications of the coming Baroque period.
 The altars inside are Baroque.

 Fürstenbau

 Surrounding the inner court is the four-wing Fürstenbau.
-Three of its four corners are marked by towers (clockwise from the northwest) Kiliansturm, Marienturm and Randersackererturm.
+Three of its four corners are marked by towers named (clockwise from the northwest) Kiliansturm, Marienturm and Randersackererturm.
 These mostly date to the rebuilding of the castle in the early 17th century.
 The Fürstenbau itself mostly reflects later 16th/17th century architecture and design but also features the Bibra Treppe (stairway) built in 1511.
 In the great hall (Fürstensaal) some 13th-century structures have been revealed.